Bachfischer/COMP90051-StatML-Assignment-1/README.md

 ## System overview

-The source code in this repository contains five classification systems for the task of predicting links between users in online socialnetworks:  A traditional [SVM classifier](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html), two [ensemble classifiers](https://lightgbm.readthedocs.io/en/latest/), the [FastGAE graph autoencoder](https://github.com/deezer/fastgae) using a convolutional graph neural network (CGN) as well as a classifier built using the [PyTorch BigGraph](https://github.com/facebookresearch/PyTorch-BigGraph) framework.
+The source code in this repository contains five classification systems for the task of predicting links between users in online social networks:  A traditional [SVM classifier](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html), two [ensemble classifiers](https://lightgbm.readthedocs.io/en/latest/), the [FastGAE graph autoencoder](https://github.com/deezer/fastgae) using a convolutional graph neural network (CGN) as well as a classifier built using the [PyTorch BigGraph framework](https://github.com/facebookresearch/PyTorch-BigGraph).

 For further information, please refer to the project report attached to this submission.